pepperTux/peppertux-game/README.md

-# HaxeTux Old
+# HaxeTux New
-Old version of a recreation of SuperTux 0.0.6 using HaxeFlixel.
+Recreation of SuperTux 0.0.6 using HaxeFlixel.
 If the license is wrong, please let me know!
 (I don't know whether I'm supposed to use GPL V2 or GPL V3 for this)

-If you want to see the new one, there should be a HaxeTux-New repository soon with stuff in it coming later.
-The reason why I've decided to do this is because the code is getting too "overwhelming" (it's terrible, ESPECIALLY playstate.hx) and I can't seem to finish making a power-up thing because I'm kind of dumb.

 ## Things that won't be recreated here
-* Lives
 * Saving
-* All the text and stuff on screen (Although there will still be something to count the coins you have or whatever it is)
+* All the text and stuff on screen (Although there will still be some stuff from there, they wont be in the same positions or font)
-* Score?
 * The exact same brick breaking effect of the original SuperTux 0.0.6
 * Main Menu (There'll just be a basic main menu with options to view the credits and play the game)